- City of Bellaire

 The Texas Code of Criminal Procedure, Article 56.04, Victim assistance coordinator; crime victim liaison states: “Each local law enforcement agency shall designate one person to serve as the agency’s crime victim liaison” (CCP 56.04, (c)).
 Additionally, the code specifies that, “The duty of the crime victim liaison is to ensure that a victim, guardian of a victim, or close relative of a deceased victim is afforded the rights granted victims, guardians, or close relatives of deceased victims by Subdivisions (4), (6), and (9) of Article 56.02(a) of this code” (CCP 56.04 (d)).

-In 2020 the Bellaire Police Department is excited to announce its first Crime Victim Specialist position in accordance with Article 56.04 and is focusing on enhancing the existing department victim services.
+In 2020, the Bellaire Police Department is excited to announce its first Crime Victim Specialist position in accordance with Article 56.04 and is focusing on enhancing the existing department's victim services.

 Contact Information: